Counting Matchings via Capacity Preserving Operators: Introduction

 We also note that partial results toward such a bound, using techniques similar to those used in this paper, were achieved prior to Csikv\'ari's result.
 First in \cite{friedland2008number}, the original lower matching conjecture (for regular graphs) was settled for degree $2$ and for $k \leq 4$.
 Further in \cite{friedland2008lower}, partial results are given for the asymptotic version of the lower matching conjecture, and in \cite{gurvits2011unleashing} this asymptotic version is settled.
-In these last two papers, stable polynomials and results derived from Theorem \ref{gurvits} were used.
+In these last two papers, stable polynomials and results derived from Theorem \ref{thm:gurvits_intro} were used.

 Beyond these specific applications, one of the main purposes of this paper is to unify the various results that fit into the lineage of the concept of capacity.
-Some of these are inequalities for specific combinatorial quantities (\cite{gurvits2008van}, \cite{gurvits2009multivariate}, \cite{gurvits2011unleashing}), some are approximation algorithms for those quantities (\cite{anari2018log}, \cite{straszak2017real}), and some are capacity preservation results similar to those in this paper (particularly \cite{anari2017generalization}).
+This includes inequalities for the permanent, the mixed discriminant, and the number of perfect matchings of bipartite graphs \cite{gurvits2008van, gurvits2011unleashing}, inequalities for coefficients of stable and log-concave polynomials \cite{gurvits2009multivariate}, approximation algorithms counting bases of stable matroids \cite{anari2017generalization, straszak2017real}, approximation algorithms for counting the intersection of two general matroids \cite{anari2018log}, capacity preservation results for elementary symmetric differential operators \cite{zackrisson2017coefficients}, and capacity preservation results for differential operators on multiaffine and general degree polynomials \cite{anari2017generalization}.

 The rest of this paper is outlined as follows.
 In \S\ref{preliminaries}, we discuss some preliminary facts about real stability and capacity.
 In \S\ref{applications}, we discuss applications of the capacity preservation theory.
 In \S\ref{mainineq}, we prove the main inequalities.
 In \S\ref{continuity}, we discuss some continuity properties of capacity.